opendr-eu/opendr/projects/simulation/SMPL+D_body_models/README.md

 bash webots/install_project.sh
 ```

- _ Part of this work was conducted by Dimitrios Taskoudis for his Master Degree Thesis. _
+ <em> Part of this work was conducted by Dimitrios Taskoudis for his Master Degree Thesis. </em>